alulsh/military-brat-map/readme.md

 This map is my "easy" answer.

-My list is best explained with maps.
+My life is best explained with maps.

 http://www.alexandraulsh.com/military-brat-map/